tu-studio/studio-docs/docs/EN325/seamless-mode.md

     - Ambisonics dome with the power switch besides the door ??? info "Ambisonics Power Switch"
         ![Picture of Ambisonics switch](../graphics/ambidome_switch.png){: style="width:600px"}
     - WFS-Panels with the 12 power switches in the rack on the ground.
+The UP position is ON, the DOWN position is OFF.
     ??? info "WFS Power Switches"
         ![Picture of WFS Power Rack](../graphics/wfs_power_switches.png){: style="width:600px"}
         Power switches are marked in red.